bio-tools/biotoolsSchemaDocs/controlled_vocabularies.rst

    "General", "General documentation."
    "Governance", "Information about the software governance model."
    "Installation instructions", "Instructions how to install the software."
+   "Quick start guide", "A short guide helping the end-user to use the software as soon as possible."
    "User manual ", "Information on how to use the software, tailored to the end-user."
    "Release notes", "Notes about a software release or changes to the software; a change log."
    "Terms of use", "Rules that one must agree to abide by in order to use a service."